 They must be the property of the policyholder – we cannot cover vehicles owned by an employee or spouse.
 There are also certain restrictions on the types that can be covered and the extent of cover available for certain vehicles.
 We will explain any relevant restrictions as part of our quote.
 If you already have a policy with us, your policy schedule will include details of the restricted vehicles.

 The issue of fraud in the motor insurance market generally is well publicised.
 One way we can help protect you from the cost of this is by requesting a copy driving licence for all drivers insured on one of our policies.
 Please help us by providing these promptly when requested to do so.

 Yes.
 We offer a range of instalment options.
 See details of ‘How to pay’ for more information.

 Yes.
-As long as your involvement in the motor trade is as a business, not as a hobby, we can probably provide you with cover.
+As long as your involvement in the motor trade is as a business, not as a hobby, we can probably provide you with motor tarde insurance.
 We may also be able to provide cover for driving in connection with your main occupation.
 Please ask.

 We treat trikes in the same way as motorcycles.
 If you own trikes, or work with them for motor trade purposes, please let us know so we can ensure your policy provides cover for these.